 Charter drafting should consider the following rules / guidelines:

 In cases where there is existing policy, indicate whether we are adjusting the policy to address a new set of conditions or taking a fresh look at (de novo review of) the policy.

+Where the charter is necessarily broad, consider splitting the work into two or more PDPs so that the team expertise and representation can be tailored to the task.

 Embed a requirement to consider costs and legal (Bylaw) constraints, keeping in mind that PDPs will require varying amounts of this type of analysis, from substantial to none.